OpenNaja/cobra-tools/docs/Development/Documentation/Documentation-Primer.md

     !!! faq "Q. Question 1?<br>Q. Question 2?"
         Answer for both questions

+#### Construction

+The Construction admonition is used to caution users of documents still under development.

+=== "Usage"

+    ```md
+    !!! construction
+        This page is still under construction!
+    ```

     !!! tip
         Be mindful of the use of quotes, line breaks, and indentation in the above example.

+=== "Result"

+    !!! construction
+        This page is still under construction!

 ## Content Tabs